PRK-innerpeace/TeekoGameWithArdunio/README.md

 ### serialio.h/serialio.c
   this file is responsible for handling serial input and output using interrupts.
 It also maps the C standard IO routines (e.g. printf() and fgetc()) to use the serial interface so you are able to use printf() etc for debugging purposes if you wish.
-### spi.h/spi.c (IN Students only)
-  this file encapsulates all SPI communication.
-Note that by default, all SPI communication uses busy waiting (i.e. polling) – the “send” routine returns only when the     data is sent.
-If you need the CPU cycles for other activities, you may wish to consider converting this to interrupt based IO, similar to the way that serial IO is       handled.
 ### terminalio.h/terminalio.c
   this encapsulates the sending of various escape sequences which enable some control over terminal appearance and text placement – you can call these functions        (declared in terminalio.h) instead of remembering various escape sequences.
 Additional information about terminal IO will be provided on the course Blackboard site.
 ### timer0.h/timer0.c